splintered-reality/py_trees/doc/background.rst

 Motivation
 ----------

+The driving use case for this package was to implement a higher level decision making layer in robotics, i.e. scenarios with some overlap into the control layer.
+Behaviour trees turned out to be a much more apt fit to handle the many concurrent processes in a robot after attempts with finite state machines became entangled in wiring complexity as the problem grew in scope.

-.. note:: Existing behaviour tree implementations?
-There are almost none that are open.
+.. note:: There are very few open behaviour tree implementations.

-Some have started, but either haven't progressed far (e.g. `Owyl`_), or look great, but are inaccessible except in some niche, e.g. `Behaviour Designer`_, which is a frontend to the trees in the unity framework.
+Most of these have either not progressed significantly (e.g. `Owyl`_), or are accessible only in some niche, e.g. `Behaviour Designer`_, which is a frontend to the trees in the unity framework.
 Does this mean people do not use them?
 It is more probable that most behaviour tree implementations happen within the closed doors of gaming/robot companies.
-Our search for a useful implementation for robotics we could just drop in came up with nothing.

 `Youtube - Second Generation of Behaviour Trees`_ is an enlightening video about behaviour trees and the developments of the last ten years from an industry expert.
-He even walks you through a simple c++ implementation.
+It also walks you through a simple c++ implementation.
 His advice?
 If you can't find one that fits, roll your own.
 It is relatively simple and this way you can flexibly cater for your own needs.

 Design
 ------

+The requirements for the previously discussed robotics use case match that of the more general:

 .. note:: Rapid development of medium scale decision engines that don't need to be real time reactive.

-That is, don't try using this for an NPC gaming engine with hundreds of characters and thousands of beahaviours for each character.
-In contrast, handling the higher level planning and scenario decision making in robotics is a good fit.
+Developers should expect to be able to get up to speed and write their own trees with enough power and flexibility to adapt the library to their needs.
+Robotics is a good fit.
-These systems typically do not grow too large (~ hundreds of behaviours) and do not need to handle the reactive decision making that is usually directly incorporated into the controller subsystems.
+The decision making layer typically does not grow too large (~ hundreds of behaviours) and does not need to handle the reactive decision making that is usually directly incorporated into the controller subsystems.
+On the other hand, it is not scoped to enable an NPC gaming engine with hundreds of characters and thousands of beahaviours for each character.

 This implementation uses all the whizbang tricks (generators, decorators) that python has to offer.
 Some design constraints that have been assumed to enable a practical, easy to use framework: